 While the majority of defendants evaluated for competency to stand trial are viewed as competent to proceed, those found incompetent to stand trial may be referred to treatment and specialized training to enable them to proceed to trial.
 This process is typically referred to as competency restoration.
-These persons constitute the largest group referred for inpatient mental health treatment within the criminal-legal system (Cutler, 2008).
+These persons constitute the largest group referred for inpatient mental health treatment within the criminal justice system (Cutler, 2008).

-Most incompetent adult defendants are sent to Western State Hospital or Eastern State Hospital for competency restoration.
+Most incompetent adult defendants are sent to Western State Hospital (WSH) or Eastern State Hospital (ESH) for competency restoration.
 Alternate restoration facilities are also in use, and are described in the following section.
-Outpatient competency restoration programs were added in 2020 for defendants who meet specified criteria to receive treatment through contracted community health providers.
-These OCRP are located in Pierce County; the Southwest Region; and the Spokane region.
-Additionally, OCRP services are slated to begin in King County in 2022.